 Don't Obsess Over Errors

-The awful little quilt illustrated here is an example of how an understanding color value is just as important as an understanding of the color wheel, maybe even more so, but it's essential to learn as much as you can about each of those elements.
+Understanding color value is just as important as understanding the color wheel, maybe even more so, but it's essential to learn as much as you can about each of those elements.

 We all make errors, both technical and in our choice of fabrics, but our boo-boos nearly always lead to a better understanding of the quilting process.
 'Mistakes' are really just learning experiences, so analyze them and tuck that knowledge away for the next project.
 Your skills will grow with every new quilt you sew.